jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Instead, we continue industrializing society with too many large roads, cars, homes, planes, televisions, one-time-use products, and other mass-produced industrial goods.
 Regular people are left being Cinderella locked in the attic, wanting a better Life without the know-how to get it.
 Without the power of evolution in their minds, they must tell stories within either Conservative or Progressive ideology to justify why they should get priority access to the dwindling carcass of the Industrial Age.

 - Hi, I'm a Progressive Activist.
 My creativity imagined the Industrial Age policies and tools that spread unimaginable wealth to humankind.
 After the Industrial Age ended in 1969, I kept selling those same tools and policies; now they're totally bizarre.
 That's why my art films, marketing campaigns, and protests are a terrible return on investment.
 I used easy credit and cheap labor to sustain my adaptations since the 1970s, but they're both running out.
 To hide my ineffectiveness, I've been using a justice-loving public philosophy that because my, or someone else, parents and grandparents were abused and disadvantaged, I should still get the money I need to pay my mortgage and grocery bills.
-By the way, Fascist Liberty Conservatives are greedy and evil.
+By the way, Fascist Conservatives are greedy and evil.
 They deserve nothing!

 - Hi, I'm a Conservative Businessman.
 My industriousness built the Industria Age's companies, tools, and wealth for mankind.
 After the Industrial Age ended in 1969, I kept selling the same tools and companies using flashy spectacle.
 American homes, vehicles, and televisions are now enormous!
 They do the same functions, though, so we had to use easy credit and cheap labor to pay for it all, and now it's running out.
 To hide my ineffectiveness, I've been using a liberty-loving public philosophy.
 Because my parents or grandparents were intelligent and hard-working, I should still get the money to pay my mortgage and grocery bills.
 By the way, Socialist Woke Progressives are lazy and evil.
 They deserve nothing!

 - I don't like politics.
 But as the cost of living rates go up, I'm looking for answers.
-I'm starting to think `insert name here` people are terrible, so I'm joining `insert name here.` My true concern is that the technology that underpins my job is becoming obsolete, which sucks because while I love Netflix, I was planning on working at Blockbuster forever.
+I'm starting to think `insert name here` people are terrible, so I'm joining `insert name here.` My unspoken concern is that the technology that underpins my job is becoming obsolete, which sucks because while I love Netflix, I was planning on working at Blockbuster forever.

 - None of us knows how to start a web server.
-We could learn to, but we won't be crossing that bridge anytime soon because I smartly spend my time scrolling Twitter, online shopping, and watching cable news.
+We could learn, but we won't be crossing that bridge anytime soon because I smartly spend my time scrolling Twitter, online shopping, and watching cable news.

 We're an Industrial Age species trying to live in the Internet Age.
 As a result our real-life problems are mounting, and thus our debt, inflation, insurance, and the cost of living have been increasing for so long we can't bring the cost of living rates<button @click="rdegg = !rdegg">*</button>down proactively and ease ourselves into the next chapter in the story of Life.

 Life has let 99% of all prior species die because they failed to harvest enough resources to procreate.
-Anyone who follows Industrial Age ideologies, cultures, and societies is writing themselves on that list.
+Anyone who follows Industrial Age ideologies, cultures, and societies is writing themselves on that list because they refuse to adapt themselves to the possibilities of new technology.

 You don't have to join them.

-Techvolution was written to individuals, because individuals are evolution's unit of selection.
-That means evolution doesn't pick winning cultures, peoples, or ideologies, it picks individuals.
-Whoever climbs the ladder joins the winning team.
+Techvolution was written to individuals because individuals are evolution's unit of selection.
+Tall, short, Nigerian, Japanese, Chilean, rich, poor, it doesn't matter what group you were in the past, whoever climbs the ladder selects themselves onto the winning team in the future.

-You are well on your way.
-Like Cinderella, you can reach for new tools and techniques as you roll your own dice and find your niche in the game of evolution.
-You'll need the help of creative Progressives and hard-working Conservatives to do it, but you won't be distracted by their politics any more because of mixed-ideological politics.
+Whoever you are, whereever you are, you are well on your way.
+Like Cinderella, you are ready to reach for new tools and techniques as you roll your own dice and find your niche in the game of evolution.
+You'll need the help of creative Progressives and hard-working Conservatives to do it, but you won't be distracted by their politics any more.

-Keep reading, and you'll escape the attic and build the bridge to the Internet Age.
-Jeff Goldblum says it's inevitable; why would anyone not follow him?
+Keep reading, and you'll escape the attic and build the bridge to the Internet Age by using mixed-ideological politics to create bumble-bee economics in the next chapter in the story of Life.
+Jeff Goldblum says it's inevitable; why would anyone not be excited about the future?

 >If there's one thing the history of evolution has taught us, it's that Life will not be contained.
 Life breaks free.
 It expands to new territories.
 It crashes through barriers.
 Painfully, maybe even.. dangerously, but and...well, there it is....Life...finds a way.